 The in-person program offered at select Florida schools will last one semester.
 The online version will take at least six hours to complete and must meet or exceed the Department of Education's requirements for classroom training.

-Yes, drivers 18 and up will still be required to take the DATA course after July 1.
+Yes, drivers 18 and up will still be required to take the DATA course after August 1.
 There are certain exemptions to this requirement, such as previously holding a license in another state or completing a Florida Department of Education driver's ed program.

 In addition, court-ordered DATA training may be required after certain driving offenses involving drugs or alcohol.
 We will continue to offer the online DATA course in English and Spanish.